Kulda16/MontyHallPython/README.md

 ## Starting the application in Docker

+To start the container you need to start the `Docker desktop` first.
+In the same terminal as you are working in this directory, run the following command to build and tag the container:

+`docker build -t monty-hall:latest .`.

+You can easily list and find the container:
+`docker ps -a`.

+Now just simply run it with this command and access the bash terminal inside the container:

+`docker run -it monty-hall bash`.

 ## Contributing and the future work

 In the `docs` directory you can find two documents.
 The first one is for operations, how to use the application.